multiOTP/multiotp/README.md

 - Full MySQL support, including tables creation
 - Fully automatic build chain (invisible for you, but very nice for me)
-- (Parts of the) comments have been reformatted and enhanced, but still some work to do...
+- (Parts of the) comments have been reformatted and enhanced, but still some work to do.

 # What's new in 3.9 releases
 - Support for account with multiple users